 - Soap and toilet paper

-We also accept personal care and household items such as toothbrushes, toothpaste, deodorant, shampoo, feminine products, dish detergent, laundry detergent, etc. Small donations are accepted Mondays, Wednesdays, and Fridays from 2:15 to 4 pm.
+We also accept personal care and household items such as toothbrushes, toothpaste, deodorant, shampoo, feminine products, dish detergent, laundry detergent, etc. Small donations are accepted Mondays and Fridays from 2:15 to 3 pm or Wednesdays from 7 to 7:30 pm.
 Contact us to schedule large donations.
 Also, you can leave donations inside The Heights Café, 6178 Chambersburg Rd, Huber Center 7:30 am – 3:30 pm, Monday through Saturday (Closed Sunday)

 Thank you for your generosity.

 In addition to food and/or money donations, there are other ways to help with the Huber Heights FISH Food Pantry.
 We gladly welcome people interested in volunteering their time and efforts with phone answering, delivering food to shut-ins and/or helping out at the pantry location at Studebaker School.
 Please contact the pantry manager below or call 233-FISH in the morning M-W-F and speak to one of our volunteers.
 Thank you.